Chapter 16:

 "Oh, alright then."
 He let the subject drop.

-"Oh, that's right," I said, remembering the purse the envoy had given us.
+"Oh, that's right," I said, the purse the envoy had given us coming to mind.
 "The shopkeeper gave us something when we left.
 He said it was money but didn't explain how to use it.
 Is this an Aetrium Crystal?"
-I pulled out the amethyst-like stone.
+I retrieved the amethyst-like stone.

-The man's breath hitched.
+The man’s breath caught in his throat.
 "It is!" he gasped, his eyes, along with his friend's, widening in shock.
 "And an exceptionally fine one at that!"

 "Fine quality?"